SAGE (Students Advancement through Gifted Education)

 The DVUSD SAGE Reading Curriculum meets and exceeds the Arizona State Standards as well as the Common Core Standards.
 Besides using the JGB Program (Junior Great Books), award winning novel studies, and Socratic Seminars.
 SAGE Reading students use comprehensive language arts materials provided by the College of William & Mary along with acceleration into the district adopted ELA curriculum (Reading Street for 4th grade and Collections for 5th and 6th grades) along side our newly adopted curriculum Jacobs Ladder, also published by the College of William & Mary.
 Literature studies are also designed and implemented, which provide for expectations of increased depth and complexity that commensurate with the academic abilities and potential of gifted and talented students.

 Scope and Sequence for Math: Grades 3-6

 SAGE math students participate in either enrichment and problem solving activities in homeroom classes or are taught at an accelerated rate, at least one year ahead of the basic curriculum through the Walk Up to Math program.

 The SAGE math curriculum emphasizes problem solving and application of mathematics in real world situations as well as the examination of standard topics in greater depth.
 Students are expected to read, write, listen, speak and think mathematically with an appropriate degree of precision.
 They will develop multiple strategies to solve problems, reason, explain their thinking processes as well as defend their solutions by using precise academic vocabulary.
 This curriculum is intended to develop a greater understanding of mathematical concepts in an interesting way, by integrating technology, math investigations, novelty, student choice and interest, manipulatives and games.
 K-5th grade use Eureka Math as their core curriculum while 6th-8th grade use Illustrative Mathematics through Open Up Resources as their core curriculum.

-We will continue working on problem solving skill by using the ACE strategy (answer, compute, explain ), Math Investigations, EngageNY, and Math Olympiads.
+We will continue working on problem solving skill by using the ACE strategy (answer, compute, explain ), Math Investigations, , and Math Olympiads.

 Students will be taking quizzes throughout units to assess knowledge as well as to give me the opportunity to pace lessons, reteach concepts, compact and accelerate the curriculum or refine teaching strategies.
 Students will be allowed to retake quizzes and final unit tests to ensure concept mastery after they've conferenced with me and have a goal and a plan in place to improve.